techniq/svelte-ux/packages/create-svelte-ux/templates/starter/README.md

 npm run dev -- --open
 ```

-You will lean the rest on the Home page of the demo app.
+You will learn the rest on the Home page of the demo app.

 More info on: https://svelte-ux.techniq.dev/